DavidRusycki/vue-bootcamp/getting started/README.md

 ## 5. Acessing instance data

 Explained the proxies from vuejs applications, hes turn most easyer the data manipulation from the components.

+## 6. Methods

+Explained the vue methods object, he we permit encapsule the complex functions or rules of application, removing this rules from the template of application.